ayhanyalcinsoy/kaptan/help/en/main_help.rst

 ---

-Highly recommended to use this setting page to connect internet for newly installed Chakra.
+Highly recommended to use this setting page to connect internet for newly installed Pisi Linux.

 Click **Create Profile** and select hardware that you want to configure.
 Fill blank areas like profile name, password, etc. and then click **OK**.
-Chakra may ask your password for controlling authorization.
+Pisi Linux may ask your password for controlling authorization.

 To connect created profile you have to check the box near the profile that you named